cesium-ml/baselayer/doc/extending.md

 External services may include a `pyproject.toml` file to provide metadata and compatibility information.
 This is especially important when multiple applications (or versions) are built on top of Baselayer.

 In this file:

-- The name of the service must be specified, matching the external service name in `config.yaml`.

-- It should define a [tool.compatibility] section including a `compatible-with` field.
-This field would specify which applications (and versions) the service is compatible with.
-If the version requirement is not met, the external service will not be registered.

-For example, an external service's `pyproject.toml` may look like:

 ```toml
 [project]
 name = "my_service"